Yarr/Yarr/docs/star.md

-# Star FrontEnd
+# `libStar`

-The support for Strips ASICs is via the Star FrontEnd.
-This represents one HCC and the ABCs it supports.
+`libStar` provides FrontEnd classes, loop actions, analyses, and standalone applications for use with ITk Strips ASICs.

-## Test program
+## Applications

-There is a standalone test program, which can do various low level tests.

-For instance writing ASIC registers, and reading back data packet.
-By default this also provides some checks.
+`libStar` provides a few standalone applications.
+Available programs and some basic information about each can be seen below.

+### `test_star`

+`test_star` is a program that provides various test suites for front-end communication.

-The primary argument is for the controller configuration (as elsewhere):
+The primary argument is for the controller configuration:

 ```bash
 bin/test_star configs/controller/felix_client_strips.json
 ```

-In order to give useful results, you will need to provide a valid rx channel(s):
+In order to obtain useful results, you will need to provide valid rx channels:

 ```bash
 bin/test_star -r 0 2 4 configs/controller/emuCfg_star.json
 ```

-By default, the full of tests will be run.
-Parts of tests can also be run
+By default, the full suite of tests will be run.
+Parts of tests can also be run individually:
-individually:

 ```bash
 bin/test_star -r 0 2 4 -s checkHPRs configs/controller/emuCfg_star.json
 ```

-For more information see the help:
+For more information (and a list of available tests) see the help message:

 ```bash
 bin/test_star --help
 ```

+### `printStarSubRegisters`

+Prints out all registers and subregisters in human-readable format from a chip config file.
+Especially useful to examine post-scan configs for specific subregister values.

+### `makeLCBSequence`

+Creates an LCB sequence from a list of commands.

 ## Loop Actions

+`libStar` provides a set of strips-specific loop actions.
-List of available loop actions and their configuration parameters.
+Available loop actions and their configuration parameters can be seen below.

 ### StarTriggerLoop